runnerty/runnerty/docs/chains.md

 ### Iterable chains

 An **iterale chain** is a chain that is going to be executed for each object in the array previously returned by another process.

 For example, if we have a process which returns *one objects array* we can execute an iterable chain for each object in the array.

-In the following example we are going to send a email to every user of the USERS table.
+In the following example we are going to send an email to every user of the USERS table.

 First, we have the chain get-users-email.json with a process which selects all the users's email: